How was the study set up?

-The Healing Foundation has contributed £2.4 million over five years to the University of Bristol, to set up The Cleft Collective Cohort Studies.
-To find out more about The Healing Foundation, visit their website and follow them on Twitter: @The-Healing_F.
+The Scar Free Foundation has contributed £2.4 million over 5 years to the University of Bristol, to set up The Cleft Collective Cohort Studies.
+To find out more about The Scar Free Foundation, visit their website and follow them on Twitter: @scarfreeworld.

 The Vocational Training Charitable Trust (VTCT)